Our gay guide to Milan 2023 has all the information you need including the best gay hotels to stay, bars, clubs and practical safety tips.

 The place to come for leather clothes, naughty DVDs, a whole array of different toys(!), lingerie, and more!
 It is located at Via Giovanni Battista Sammartini 25, right by Milano Centrale station.
 Europa92 is open Monday to Saturday from 9.30 am until 7 pm.

-If you are looking for everything leather play related in Milan then head here!
-It's the largest gay shop in Milan with more than 400 square meters packed full of risque items and clothing.
+Delirious is the place to head for everything leather.
+It's also the largest gay shop in Milan with more than 400 square meters packed full of risque items and clothing.
 They also hold courses and shows in-store if you ever wanted to take up Shibari!
 Located at Via Camillo Prampolini 2, S3x Delirious is open Monday to Saturday from 9 am until 8 pm and on Sunday from 10 am until 8 pm.

 Pride and gay events in Milan